Shrimpo22/ADS/README.md

 ${\color{red}1}$ \- Choose which algorithms to use: Aldrich (Greedy), Dexter (Greedy, overcapacity permitted), Ratatouille (weight based) or Linguini (weight based with customizable weights)\
 ${\color{green}2}$ \- Some final settings based on the content of the input\
 ${\color{purple}3}$ \- Submit and get results!

+### Results and configuration files

+After it's done processing you can analyse the results based on the metrics provided and download the CSV files generated.